brainlife/docs/docs/apps/helloworld.md

 > Please read [App Developers / Introduction](/apps/introduction.md) first.

-# Hello World
+# HelloWorld

-Let's create a "HelloWorld" Brainlife App.
+Here, we will create a "HelloWorld" Brainlife App.

 Let's begin by creating a brand new [github repository](https://help.github.com/articles/creating-a-new-repository/).
 Please be sure to make the repo public so that Brainlife can access it.
 You can name it whatever you like (like "app-helloworld").